nikkNizz/Drawish/README.md

 ### PRECOMPILED PACKAGES:
 The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.9.4) page of this project.
-For **Windows**, download Drawish_version.zip.
-Extract the folder, and run the .exe file.
-Create a link to the executable for faster use.

-For **Debian/Linux** download and run the portable Appimage.

 ### COMPILE FROM SOURCE (LINUX):
 Download and unzip the project.